OlivkaFromHell/lms_bot.university.2035/README.md

 The main file is sap.py

-what was used:
+what was used:<br>
-  *telebot
+  · telebot<br>
-  *google API sheets
+  · google API sheets
-  *SQLite
+  · SQLite
-  *requests to connect to university servers
+  ·requests to connect to university servers